 - Me voy a duchar. → I am going to take a shower.

-Continue learning about Spanish reflexive verb, check a list of the most common ones with multiple meanings.
+If you want to continue learning about Spanish reflexive verbs, check here the list of the most common ones with multiple meanings.

 Hola and hi, I am Inés and I am the author of all the posts in the ConvoSpanish blog.
 My goal is to offer free content for people to practice their Spanish.
 Creating and maintaining the blog takes a lot of my free time however, due to my love of sharing Spanish with you, I will keep adding and updating the content in the blog.
 If you like the content of this post and believe that it helps you, please consider donating.
 I need coffee to keep me going while creating the posts.
 Aren´t they worth at least a cup of coffee? 😛 Any amount is appreciated.
 Donations will be used to support the free blog.